 10 Car Seat Safety Tips That May Save Your Child’s Life

 1. Read the car seat safety instructions.

 The first mistake is the most obvious one.
-Car seats may attach in similar ways, but each model has its own particular setup that needs to be followed.
-Many of the following mistakes are a direct result of not checking the manual.
+Car seats may attach similarly, but each model has a particular setup that must be followed.
+Many of the following mistakes directly result from not checking the manual.
 If you lose your manual, check the manufacturer’s website for a digital copy, and call them by phone if they don’t have them hosted.
 Even if the car seat has some instructions on stickers, do not install the seat without reading the manual.

 2. Read your car’s manual.

 Yes, you have to read the car’s manual, too.
-There should be a section discussing the installation of child safety seats, including diagrams showing the location of LATCH points if your model comes with them.
+A section should discuss the installation of child safety seats, including diagrams showing the location of LATCH points if your model comes with them.
 Searching by touch under the cushions expends extra effort when you could find them in a moment with a bit of reading — or worse, find out that they were never there at all.
 The manual may also mention that some seats should not be used for car seats as a safety precaution.